UW-COSMOS/cosmos-demo/README.md

 By default, this setup forwards local port 5002 to the web service running on port 80 within a docker container.
 To view locally, point your browser to: http://localhost:5002

+It is recommended to run `docker-compose -f docker-compose_visualizer.yml down` between runs to prevent unexpected caching issues.

 ## Common issues

 cosmos image exits with an exit code of 137